Note: This post was written in collaboration with Nathan Grant, a Credit Industry Analyst from Credit Card Insider.

 - Nonprofit corporation

-If you structure your business as a sole proprietorship or as a partnership, liability will fall on the individuals involved, and an LLC will protect you from personal liability most of the time when it comes to your personal assets in the case of bankruptcy or lawsuit.
+If you structure your business as a sole proprietorship or as a partnership, liability will fall on the individuals involved, and forming an LLC will protect you from personal liability most of the time when it comes to your personal assets in the case of bankruptcy or lawsuit.

 By structuring the business as a corporation, you allow the business itself to be taxed and be held legally liable.
 Besides offering the strongest protections from personal liabilities, corporations are able to go public and have shareholders.
 If you are starting a nonprofit corporation, you are eligible for tax-exempt status.